bartenbach/bartenbach/README.md

 # ![](https://github.githubassets.com/images/mona-whisper.gif)こんにちは!
 I'm **Blake**, a 34 year old man born and raised in the sad and loney cornfields of Nebraska (just kidding, people do live here).

-🖊️ I occasionally write blog posts, but there really isn't a specific topic or format.
+🖊️ I occasionally write blog posts, but there isn't a specific topic or format.
 Posts can be found on my website at https://bartenbach.io

 📫 How to reach me: [blakebartenbach@gmail.com](mailto:blakebartenbach@gmail.com)
 <!-- /discord/:serverId img.shields.io has discord links -->